-Divi Builder Review: A Brand New Drag-&-Drop Page Builder Plugin by Elegant Themes
+Divi Builder Review: An Impressive Drag-&-Drop Page Builder Plugin by Elegant Themes

 - Last updated:

 If you want more control over how your WordPress website looks, then this plugin could be what you’re looking for.
-Read on to find out exactly what it has to offer and how easy it is to use.
+Read on to find out exactly what it can do and how easy it is to use.